ejm714/scipy_proceedings/papers/emily_dorne/main.md

 # Introduction

 Inland water bodies provide a variety of critical services for both human and aquatic life, including drinking water, recreational and economic opportunities, and marine habitats.
 Harmful algal blooms (HABs) pose a significant risk to these inland bodies, producing toxins that are poisonous to humans and their pets and threatening marine ecosystems by blocking sunlight and oxygen.
-Such threats require water quality managers to monitor for the presence of HABs and make urgent decisions around public health warnings and closures when they are detected.
+Such threats require water quality managers to monitor for the presence of HABs and to make urgent decisions around public health warnings and closures when they are detected.

 The most common source of HABs in freshwater environments is cyanobacteria, or blue-green algae.
 While there are established methods for using satellite imagery to detect cyanobacteria in larger water bodies like oceans, detection in small inland lakes, reservoirs, and rivers remains a challenge.
 Manual water sampling is accurate, but is too time and resource intensive to perform continuously at scale.
 Machine learning models, on the other hand, can generate estimates in seconds.
 Automatic detection enables water managers to better prioritize limited manual sampling resources and can provide a birds-eye view of water conditions across a region.
 Machine learning is particularly well-suited to this task because indicators of cyanobacteria are visible in free, routinely collected satellite imagery.